justtheimpaler/highfive/README.md

 ### 5. Identifiers That Differ Only In Letter Case Are Not Supported

-Since table names and column names may use a different letter case when migrating between databases, the matching of table and column names is dome in a case-insensitive manner.
+Since table names and column names may use a different letter case when migrating between databases, the matching of table and column names is done in a case-insensitive manner.
 That means that the table `INVOICE` in one database will be successfully matched with the table `invoice` in another database.